Northland police shootout: How's the dog? - NZ Herald

 Hill said there had been widespread support for the police dog.

-"Police would like to acknowledge the messages of support received overnight from the community around the welfare of the police dog who was shot yesterday."
+"Police would like to acknowledge the messages of support received overnight from the community around the welfare of the police dog who was shot."

 The man shot three times by police during the incident remained in a stable condition in Auckland City Hospital.
 Charges were yet to be laid.